webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 People will also call the `Mapped Address` your `Public IP` or `Server Reflexive Candidate`.

 ### Determining NAT Type
 Unfortunately the `Mapped Address` might not be useful in all cases.
 If it is `Address Dependent` only the STUN server can send traffic back to you.
-If you shared it and another peer tried to send messsages in they will be dropped.
+If you shared it and another peer tried to send messages in they will be dropped.
 This makes it useless for communicating with others.

 [RFC5780](https://tools.ietf.org/html/rfc5780) defines a method for running a test to determine your NAT Type.
 This would be useful because you would know ahead of time if direct connectivity was possible.